UPDATED – 30 May 2020

 Call us!
 We will instruct you on the best resolution to the problem.
 We will try to help you with an easy fix at home.
 In the event of a true emergency situation involving severe pain or discomfort, this could involve a quick VIP trip to the office for a fix in a private setting where you would be the only patient in the office.

 To stay updated on how our office is responding and to maintain a centralized place for resources such as this, we will be updating our website regularly at https://www.theschulhofcenter.com/.
-Our food and teeth health information is also located on our blog page of our site.
+Our food and teeth health information is also located on the blog page of our site.
 Social media will be the fastest place to learn new information from us.
 Follow us on Instagram @theschulhofcenter and Facebook for updates.

 Thank you for your understanding, and we are truly grateful that you have chosen to support our small business.
 We wish you all good health, and we can’t wait to see you again in person real soon!